Vampires and Running Water

 Proverbs 4:23 says, “Above all else guard the springs of your heart, for everything you do flows from it.”
 When our waters grow stagnant and scummy, we are vulnerable to vampires.
 But the dance of water over, through, and around our life drives vampires away.

-I am praying that God’s Spirit will flow and overflow in Myrtle Point as freely as the rains have flooded our creeks and rivers this winter.
-May we have the summer rains of God’s Spirit.
+I am praying that God’s Spirit will flow and overflow in Myrtle Point and Kansas as freely this year.
+May we have the autumn rains of God’s Spirit.
 We have too many vampires.
-May all our running waters be holy
+May all our running waters be holy water.

 About Mark